mickeyhousee/Retrive-IP-Data/README.md

-The code you have provided is a Python script that can be used to extract information about IP addresses.
+Python script that can be used to extract information about IP addresses.
 The script uses the IP-API.com API to get information such as the country, city, and ISP for a given IP address.

 The script is divided into two functions: